Saturday, May 17, 2025

 Editor’s note: This article contains spoilers for Episodes 1–5 of Agatha All Along.

 “Darkest hour, wake thy power, earthly and divine.”
 Every Wednesday at 6 p.m.
-PT, this mystical chant heralds a new episode of Marvel Television’s Agatha All Along on Disney+.
-The series whisks viewers into the spellbinding world of Agatha Harkness (Kathryn Hahn), a once-powerful witch determined to regain her former glory.
-Stripped of her powers, Agatha sets out to assemble a coven and navigate the treacherous Witches’ Road—a magical path offering to fulfill one’s deepest desires, but at a perilous cost.
+PT, this mystical chant opens a new chapter of Marvel Television’s Agatha All Along on Disney+.
+Starring Kathryn Hahn as the titular witch, the series follows Agatha Harkness on a perilous journey to reclaim her powers by traversing the Witches’ Road—a supernatural path that forces travelers to confront their deepest fears.

 LOS ANGELES, CALIFORNIA – SEPTEMBER 16: (L-R) Sasheer Zamata, Emma Caulfield, Patti LuPone, Jac Schaeffer, Aubrey Plaza, Mary Livanos, Kathryn Hahn, Brad Winderbaum, Executive, Television, Streaming, Animation, Marvel Feature Film Production, Joe Locke, Louis D’Esposito, Co-President, Marvel Studios, Debra Jo Rupp and Ali Ahn attends the launch event for Marvel Television’s Agatha All Along at El Capitan Theatre in Hollywood, California on September 16, 2024.
 (Photo by Jesse Grant/Getty Images for Marvel)